 A photo of undetermined vintage that was used in the 1968 American Theatre Organ Enthusiasts conclave program.
 Thanks to Bob Alder for posting it on Flickr.

 A 1977 house right view by Lin Carriffe.
 It's part of a set he took for the application to get the Rialto on the National Register, something it achieved in 1978.
-His set of nine photos appears on the South Pasadena High School Alumni Association Facebook page.
+A set of the photos is on the National Park Service website as a sixteen page pdf.

 A proscenium shot.
 Photo: Lin Carriffe - 1977